Huntsmanlab/scRNAseq-workflow/README.md

 **The steps of the pipeline are as follows:**
 1. process_qc_normalization: Make a SingleCellExperiment object from filtered counts.
 Perform quality control to further filter cells with low reads and/or high mitochondrial content.
 We run this rule to get the normalized sce object.
-2. run_summary_stats: Visualize the results of raw data and data after quality control.
+2. run_summary_stats: Use the Seurat workflow to visualize the results of data before and after quality control.
+Results include summary statistics, HVGs (volcano plots), clustering and dimension reduction plots, diffusion maps, and heatmaps showing signature genes for each cluster.
 We run this rule to generate a rmd report on summary statistics and dimension reduction plots.
 3. dimred_cluster: Do dimensionality reduction (PCA, tSNE and UMAP).
 Perform unsupervised clustering.
 We run this rule to get the sce object with clustering and dimension reduction information.
 4. compute_diff_map: Compute diffusion map coordinates.
 We run this rule to get the dm.rds for plotting diffusion map.
 5. do_batch_correction: Do batch correction and integration using seurat and scran, if needed.
 We run this rule to get scran corrected and seurat corrected sce objects for downstream analysis (i.e., integrated cell assign); and generate a rmd report visualizing dimension reduction and clustering plots before and after batch correction.